CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 **Question 14** ***— What domain did the user first try to access?***

   + Answer — The user first attempted to access '**thesimpsons.com**'.
-    - By filtering for domain name system (DNS) packets; we identied the earliest DNS query, which represents the first attempt by the user to access a domain.
+    - By filtering for domain name system (DNS) packets; we identified the earliest DNS query, which represents the first attempt by the user to access the domain.

 ![Inspector Packet - first domain](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/fe26eb90-11b5-413d-a9f9-6b61d47aa834)